Clickcease

 How Our Certified Los Angeles Dog Trainers Can Help

-Our certified team understands the unique distractions and risks LA pet parents face.
-We offer personalized training plans to help your dog become safer and more reliable at home and in public.
+Our certified Los Angeles dog training team understands the unique distractions and risks that LA pet parents face year-round.
+We offer personalized training plans — including private lessons, board and train programs, and puppy training — designed to help your dog become safer and more reliable at home, at gatherings, and in public spaces throughout the city.

 Keep Your Dog Safe from Toxic Foods All Year Long

-From chocolate to grapes to Xylitol, common human foods can be harmful – even deadly – for your dog.
-With the help of proper training, education, and awareness, you can avoid unnecessary emergencies and enjoy a safer home for your pet.
+From chocolate to grapes to xylitol, the list of toxic foods for dogs in Los Angeles is longer than most pet owners realize.
+With proper training, education, and awareness, you can avoid unnecessary emergencies and enjoy a safer, happier home for your pet throughout every season in Los Angeles.

-At Pawsitive K9 Solutions, we teach essential obedience commands like “leave it” and “stay” that can help prevent food-related accidents.
-Our certified Los Angeles dog trainers use positive reinforcement methods to keep your dog engaged, safe, and responsive in any environment.
+At Pawsitive K9 Solutions, we teach essential obedience commands like “leave it” and “stay” that help prevent food-related accidents before they happen.
+Our certified Los Angeles dog trainers use positive reinforcement methods to keep your dog engaged, safe, and responsive in any environment — including those holiday gatherings full of toxic foods for dogs.

-Contact us today to schedule a training consultation and take the first step toward a safer, more obedient dog – especially during high-risk holiday seasons.
+Contact us today to schedule a training consultation and take the first step toward a safer, more obedient dog — especially during the high-risk holiday season.

 Previous